sid-sr/Q-Snake/README.md

 <h4>Reward Space:</h4>

-The reward space used here makes the problem a lot easier to solve, but it was mainly to ensure reasonable results are obtained in a short time frame.
+The reward space used here makes the problem a lot easier to solve, but it was to ensure reasonable results are obtained in a short time frame and the changes in the Q-table can be visualized quickly.

 <table class="tg">
 <thead>